batchly/batchlysupport/docs/app-pages/elasticloadbalancer.md

 **Instance Type:** Specify the instance type to be used to launch instances.

+**Min On-demand Instance Count:**  Specify the minimum number of on-demand instances that should run as part of the Auto Scaling group.

-**Max Instance Count:** Specify the maximum number of instances that should run as part of the autoscaling group.
+**Max Instance Count:** Specify the maximum number of instances that should run as part of the Auto Scaling group.

 **Desired Count:** Specify the desired number of instances.